 As the government have said, attendance at school is now mandatory again and we expect all children to return to school on 7th September, unless they are following clinical and/or public health advice.
-We will be following our attendance policy, which is on the school website.
+We will be following our Attendance Policy which is on the school website (http://easthoathly.pioneerfederation.co.uk).